Description

 - Sterile water with 0.9% benzyl alcohol

-- Essential for peptide reconstitution
+- Essential for peptide mixing

 - Provides antimicrobial protection during storage